ccb-hms/OSCA.intro.qmd/readme.md

 This repo is an initial attempt at converting the OSCA introduction sub-book to quarto.
 A few minor changes (listed below) is enough to get 90% of the way there and produce a decent looking render.
-Figuring out the last 10% will be more difficult.
+There are some broken parts here and there.
+Figuring out the last 10% and how to automate the changes I did here by hand for the other sub-books will be more difficult.

 # Changes implemented